 The Nationally Consistent Collection of Data on School Students with Disability (NCCD) identifies four broad categories of disability: physical, cognitive, sensory, and social/emotional.
 A student may need adjustments in multiple categories.
 Below are examples of functional adjustments that can be made for students with a disability.
 Please note that it is not exhaustive.

-For more information about categories of disability and reasonable adjustments, see the NCCD professional learning website and the Department of Education and Training website.
+For more information about categories of disability and reasonable adjustments, see the NCCD professional learning website and the Department of Education, Skills and Employment.
 For more information about specific disabilities, please visit: The Australian Parenting Website.

 Poor fine motor control – Symptoms may include an inability to write (legibly) or type, and reduced writing/typing speed, as well as increased fatigue in writing and fine motor tasks.
 Use alternatives such as speech to text, a scribe, and an alteration of fine motor tasks.